CI/CD Integration

 | IP Allowlist | Optional.
 Restrict to specific IPs or CIDR ranges. |

-- Click Create and copy the token — it is shown only once.
+- Unlock your vault (required to wrap the project key), click Generate Token, and copy it — it is shown only once.

 Token Scoping

-Revoke tokens at any time from the CI Tokens settings page.
+Revoke tokens at any time from the CI/CD Tokens settings page.
 Revoked tokens are rejected immediately.
-Token usage is logged for auditing (timestamp, IP, action, status).
+Token usage is logged for auditing (timestamp, IP, last used).

 CLI Usage